ISRO facilities: National atmospheric research Laboratory

+Space applications centre

 The SAC located in Ahmedabad, deals with the various aspects of the practical use of space technology.
 Among the fields of research at the SAC are geodesy, satellite based telecommunications, surveying, remote sensing, meteorology, environment monitoring etc. The SAC also operates the Delhi Earth Station, which is located in Delhi and is used for demonstration of various SATCOM experiments in addition to normal SATCOM operations.

-- North-eastern space applications centre
+North-eastern space applications centre

 This facility located in Meghalaya, provides developmental support to North East by undertaking specific application projects using remote sensing, GIS, Satellite Communication and conducting space science research.